24vaishh/Food-waste-management/README.md

 # Food-waste-management
-This project id developed by using html and css only.
+This project is aim to management of food